 Assigning Full Access to Service Accounts for On-Premises Exchange Servers

-This procedure assigns full access to service accounts using the Microsoft ADSI Edit snap-in.
+This procedure assigns full access to service accounts by using the Microsoft ADSI Edit snap-in.
 The snap-in is subject to change without notice.
 Consult the Microsoft documentation before you perform this procedure.

 Before You Begin